 The Pelvic Floor muscle group is located at the base of the core.
 It is an important muscle group that works with the rest of the core to maintain pressure inside the torso when lifting heavy objects, coughing/sneezing or doing any other physical activity involving your lower back muscles.
 Some of the most important functions of the Pelvic Floor Muscles are:

 - Maintaining control of the bowel and bladder in order to control leakage

-- Holding up and supporting the bowel, bladder and in case of women, uterus
+- Holding up and supporting the bowel, bladder, and in the case of women, the uterus

 - Playing an important role in sexual function

 Pelvic Floor Muscles are located within the pelvic cavity and attach from the front to the pubic bone to the back to your tailbone or coccyx.